zysktomasz/spotify-randomizer/README.md

 Google SDK Cloud Runtime documentation: https://cloud.google.com/sdk/gcloud/reference/beta/runtime-config

-A number of application properties set in `.yml` files are bootstraped from Google Cloud Runtime Config environments.
+A number of application properties set in `.yml` files are bootstrapped from Google Cloud Runtime Config environments.
 To access them one has to have `Cloud SDK` installed with `beta runtime-config` added.

 #### To list configs active for current project